 How Do I Start the Disability Application Process for Rheumatoid Arthritis

 The application process for disability benefits is complicated and requires a great deal of medical documentation.
 The more information you provide, the easier it will be for a decision to be made.
-Though hiring a Social Security disability attorney won’t guarantee that your application for disability benefits will be approved, having an expert advocate who is familiar with the process can greatly increase your chances of approval.
+Though hiring a Social Security disability attorney won’t guarantee that your application for disability benefits will be approved, having an advocate who is familiar with the process can greatly increase your chances of approval.